Nursing Internship

 • Day care Unit

-• Critical care/specialized areas with surgical orientation such as (but not limited to) surgical ICU, OR, PACU, Endoscopy/ Angiography and others
+• Critical care/specialized areas with surgical orientation such as (but not limited to) surgical ICU, OR, PACU, Endoscopy/Angiography, and others

 • Any other unit where its service profile is adequate to cover the surgical rotation objectives provided that the newly selected areas are approved by the concerned CON.

-• Interns shall also spend one week of their surgical rotation in an outpatient clinic with surgical orientation service profile.
+• Interns shall also spend one week of their surgical rotation in an outpatient clinic with a surgical orientation service profile.

-12 weeks inclusive of necessary orientation
+2 Medical 12 weeks inclusive of necessary orientation

 • Any general medical area (male or female)